kartikarora/TechTatva/README.md

-# TechTatva'14
+# Techtatva'15

-An android app for the techfest "TechTatva" of my college Manipal Institute of Technology, Manipal, India.
+Official android app for the annual technical fest "Techtatva'15" of Manipal Institute of Technology, Manipal, India.

 Features:
 ==